Lazy NetCDF — complete cookbook¶

 4. Kerchunk — zero-copy cube indexing¶

 A kerchunk manifest is a JSON document containing byte-range pointers into each source file; no pixel data is moved.
-Requires the [netcdf-lazy] extra.
+Requires the [lazy] extra.
 The helper raises a clean ImportError if kerchunk is missing.

 import tempfile